Hi friends! I hope you enjoy this guest post by my best friend and travel companion, Terri!

 - Emily and I moved to a much nicer hotel closer to the Eiffel Tower

-- Walked to the Eiffel Tower and climbed it.
+- Walked to the Eiffel Tower and climbed it – no elevators for us!

 - Big Bus Tour

-- Budget friendly PLUS if you use Swagbucks to start your booking (just search for Contiki), you will earn 2% cash back.
+- One of the most budget-friendly tours I’ve found, PLUS if you use Swagbucks to start your booking (just search for Contiki), you will earn 2% cash back.
 With an average tour cost of $2000, that’s a substantial savings!

-- Lots of people to explore with and great way to meet friends (had about 50 people in our group).
-They have you do a “get to know you” game where everyone on the bus rotates back one seat and every minute you go back to the next seat until you’ve gotten a chance to meet and greet everyone on the bus.
+- Lots of people to explore with and a great way to meet new friends as we had around 50 people in our group.
+They have you do a “get to know you” game where everyone on the bus rotates back one seat and every minute you go back to the next seat until you’ve had a chance to meet and greet everyone on the bus.

 - Takes you out of your comfort zone

-- Our tour guide would give us short history/geography lessons about the cities before we got there and while driving through.
+- Our tour guide gave us short history/geography lessons about the cities before we got there and while driving through.
 Each afternoon, the first person to correctly answer a trivia question regarding the facts got first choice of rooms for that night.
-I put my teacher skills to good use and won this several times 🙂

-- See a TON of places in a short amount of time
+- You get to see a TON of places in a short amount of time

 - Adventure packed excursions